 Let me begin by thanking you for this opportunity to comment on this important issue.
-The Queens Civic Congress represents 100 civic and community associations throughout all of Queens.

-A government has the right to govern only when it has the confidence of its citizens.
-We do not have any confidence in a commission formed solely to facilitate the Mayor's wish to place so-called non-partisan elections and to remove the public advocate from the line of succession to the mayor.
-The Queens Civic Congress joins in the statement issued July 11 by other citywide good government groups that calls on the Mayor to: allow the public enough time and opportunity to have a say; give the charter commission independence; let the commission have its own staff; and pledge not to use his personal fortune to promote the charter proposals on the ballot.
-We also join in the statement today by eight leading civic and good government groups recommending no ballot proposals for this November.
+My name is Ed Westley and I serve as a Vice President of the Queens Civic Congress, which represents 100 civic and community associations throughout all of Queens.
+The Queens Civic Congress joins in the statements issued July 11 and thereafter by other good government groups that calls on the Mayor to: allow the public enough time and opportunity to have a say; give the charter commission independence; let the commission have its own staff; and pledge not to use his personal fortune to promote the charter proposals on the ballot.
+This also includes the July 25 statement by eight leading civic and good government groups recommending no ballot proposals for this November.